 The risk of suffering a data breach is much greater than most small business owners realize.
 If you’re not sure whether you need cyber liability insurance or which coverage is right for your business, check out the answer to two of the frequently asked questions below.
-If your questions aren’t answered, post them in the comment section or in our forum.

 Why should I buy cyber insurance?

 Small business owners face a much greater threat of data breaches and cyber attacks than most realize.
 Hackers often take advantage of weak security in small businesses to infiltrate larger companies.
 Worse?
 The average cost of a cyber incident is $34,604, according to Hiscox’s cyber risk report.
 Cyber liability insurance helps defray those costs.

 What’s the difference between data breach and cyber liability insurance?

 Some people use the terms data breach insurance and cyber liability interchangeably.
 However, data breach insurance covers your costs when your information is attacked.
 Cyber liability, on the other hand, covers your costs when you’re accused of causing or allowing a cyber incident for an outside party.